airbytehq/terraform-provider-airbyte/docs/resources/destination_redshift.md

 Optional:

+- `disable_type_dedupe` (Boolean) Disable Writing Final Tables.
+WARNING!
+The data format in _airbyte_data is likely stable but there are no guarantees that other metadata columns will remain the same in future versions.
+Default: false
+- `enable_incremental_final_table_updates` (Boolean) When enabled your data will load into your final tables incrementally while your data is still being synced.
+When Disabled (the default), your data loads into your final tables once at the end of a sync.
+Note that this option only applies if you elect to create Final tables.
+Default: false
 - `jdbc_url_params` (String) Additional properties to pass to the JDBC URL string when connecting to the database formatted as 'key=value' pairs separated by the symbol '&'. (example: key1=value1&key2=value2&key3=value3).
-- `port` (Number) Default: 5439
+- `port` (Number) Port of the database.
+Default: 5439
-Port of the database.
+- `raw_data_schema` (String) The schema to write raw tables into
-- `schema` (String) Default: "public"
-The default schema tables are written to if the source does not specify a namespace.
+- `schema` (String) The default schema tables are written to if the source does not specify a namespace.
 Unless specifically configured, the usual value for this field is "public".
+Default: "public"
 - `tunnel_method` (Attributes) Whether to initiate an SSH tunnel before connecting to the database, and if so, which kind of authentication to use. (see [below for nested schema](#nestedatt--configuration--tunnel_method))
 - `uploading_method` (Attributes) The way data will be uploaded to Redshift. (see [below for nested schema](#nestedatt--configuration--uploading_method))